numpy/numpydoc/doc/format.rst

 Use the same sections as outlined above (all except :ref:`Returns <returns>` are applicable).
 The constructor (``__init__``) should also be documented here, the :ref:`Parameters <params>` section of the docstring details the constructor's parameters.
-The class docstring does not need to be repeated in a constructor, but is optional.
+While repetition is unnecessary, a docstring for the class constructor (``__init__``) can be added optionally to provide detailed initialization documentation.

 An **Attributes** section, located below the :ref:`Parameters <params>` section, may be used to describe non-method attributes of the class::